xcat2/confluent-docs/docs/miscellaneous/confluentvxcat.md

 In Confluent, DHCP is optional and even when present is not managed by Confluent.
 No dynamic range is required for any discovery.
 The default behavior is to use static IP address.
 It may also be configured to always defer IP configuration to an external DHCP server or to do so only for the firmware phase (PXE/HTTP boot) but use static for the OS.

+Where xCAT provides `makedhcp` to maintain ISC dhcpd from its own tables, confluent instead provides [`confluent2dnsmasq`](../manuals/confluent2dnsmasq.md), which generates a dnsmasq configuration of static reservations directly from the confluent node `net.*` attribute database, for sites that want confluent to help manage a DHCP server rather than only interoperate with one.

 ## Discovery